 On 27 January 2016, Malaysia signed the Multilateral Competent Authority Agreement ("MCAA") on the implementation of the global standard for automatic exchange of financial account information.
 By signing the MCAA, Malaysia has agreed to implement regulations to enable the adoption of automatic exchange of information with other signatory countries.
-The first exchange of information is anticipated to take place in 2018, in relation to accounts held in the 2017 calendar year.

 Investors are hereby notified that the Funds and/or the Manager may be required under Malaysia laws and regulations to report details of specified accounts of account holders resident in other MCAA signatory jurisdictions.
 The Malaysian tax authorities may share such account data in accordance with the MCAA with the tax authorities of other MCAA signatory jurisdictions where the account holder is tax resident.
-The information which may be reported includes the reportable person or entity's name, address, tax identification number, date and place of birth (for an individual), account balance and the total gross proceeds pair or credited to the account during the relevant reporting period.
+The information which may be reported includes the reportable person or entity's name, address, tax identification number, date and place of birth (for an individual), account balance and the total gross proceeds paid or credited to the account during the relevant reporting period.
 When requested to do so by the Funds and/or Manager or its respective agent, in order to meet its obligations under future Malaysian Law adopting the MCAA, Unit Holders must provide certification of their tax residence and status.